muammar/mkchromecast/README.md

 ### TODO

+* Add option to change sample rate when using ffmpeg.
 * Check all codecs used with ffmpeg, quality, and stability.
 * Verify all exceptions when the system tray menu fails.
 * Check that the index of the cast selected is correctly passed in the